Professors: Latiolais (Chair), Cherem, Ahern

 PHIL305Biomedical EthicsThis course focuses on a variety of ethical issues brought about by modern medical technology and practice.
 We start by surveying the normative frameworks used by contemporary medical ethicists, paying particular emphasis to the main principles of medical ethics and the special nature of the relationship between doctors and patients.
 We then apply the principles of medical ethics and our insights about the doctor-patient relationship to controversial contemporary issues such as abortion, physician assisted death/suicide, euthanasia, the limits of doctor-patient confidentiality, the determination of organ transplant recipients, the determination of patient competence, and surrogacy contracts (among other issues).
 The class will often use short narrative case studies and longer court cases in order to highlight the complex nature of these issues.
 The course aims to emphasize that these issues are controversial precisely because very good arguments can often be made on either side, and to give students the analytical and evaluative frameworks to make judgments on their own.
 Readings will include contemporary philosophical articles, court decisions, statements by medical and governmental organizations, and textbook material on ethical theories and tools.
 Suggested for health sciences students and recommended for science students.
 No prerequisites, but junior- or senior-level reading and writing skills are recommended.

 PHIL306Philosophy of LanguageStudy of 20th-century philosophy of language.
 Introduction to traditional semantics (e.g. reference, truth, and meaning) will be followed by a detailed examination of speech-act theory or pragmatics.
 The course will focus on the complexity of speech acts and the various dimensions of understanding involved in successful communication.
-Using speech act theory, students are asked to analyze four cinematographic artworks -- Twelfth Night, Glengarry Glen Ross, American Buffalo, and Oleanna -- and to draw conclusions regarding language and social power.
+Using speech act theory, students are asked to analyze cinematographic artworks such as Twelfth Night, Glengarry Glen Ross, American Buffalo, Oleanna, etc. to examine how language and social power work together.
 Topics include theories of speaker meaning and reference, indexicals, direct and indirect speech acts, conversational implication, presupposition, anaphora, non-literal language use, translation, rule-following, and the relation between language and thought.
-Readings from Frege, Russell, Wittgenstein, Quine, Austin, Dummet, Putnam, Searle, Davidson, Habermas, and Recanati.
+Readings from Frege, Russell, Wittgenstein, Quine, Austin, Dummett, Putnam, Searle, Davidson, Habermas, and Recanati.
 Lecture and discussion format with three essay assignments.
 Recommended for foreign language, theatre arts, and English students.

 PHIL308Metaphysics and MindExamination of topics in the Western philosophical areas of metaphysics and philosophy of mind, and their intersection.
 Metaphysics is concerned with the structure of reality; philosophy of mind is the branch of metaphysics concerned with the nature of minds.
 The topics studied could include the "mind/body problem," consciousness, personal identity, and free will and determinism.
 Is the mind a nonphysical soul-like entity, or is the mind the brain, or is it the software that runs on the brain's hardware, or is it something else?
 Can the qualitative part of our experience -- the part involving what it feels like to be in various states -- be captured in purely physical terms, or is it inescapably nonphysical?
 What makes you the same person over time?
 Does modern scientific knowledge entail that none of our actions is really free?
 What is it for an action to be free, anyway?
 The readings for this course will consist mostly of primary scholarly articles by contemporary philosophers.
 Suggested for psychology students.
 Some background in philosophy recommended.

-PHIL311Postmodern Critical Theory: The Critique of ModernityIntroduction to contemporary French philosophy, with special emphasis on the themes of language, desire, and embodiment.
-We examine the early debate between Merleau-Ponty and Lacan on the acquisition of language and formation of desire.
-We then turn to two key post-structuralists: Michel Foucault and Jacques Derrida.
-We focus upon Foucault's transition from his "archaeology of knowledge" to his mature "geneology of desire," contrasting his account of embodiment and social power to Pierre Bourdieu's.
+PHIL311Postmodern Critical Theory: The Critique of ModernityIntroduction to contemporary French philosophy, with special emphasis on the themes of language, desire, embodiment, and sexual difference.
+We examine the early debate between Merleau-Ponty and Lacan on the acquisition of language, formation of desire, and development of body images We then turn to two key post-structuralists: Michel Foucault and Jacques Derrida.
+We focus upon Foucault's transition from his "archaeology of knowledge" to his mature "genealogy of desire," contrasting his account of embodiment and social power to Pierre Bourdieu's.
 After reviewing Derrida's deconstructionist analysis of language, we turn to one of the following figures: Kristeva, Deleuze, Irigary, Butler, or Zizek.
 Films are shown throughout the course on Wednesday evenings.
 Media Studies concentrators are encouraged to write final essays linking philosophy and cinematography.
 Suggested for media studies, psychology, English, French, and political science students.
-Some background in philosophy recommended.Prerequisite: Students are recommend to have taken through 19th Century Philosophy.
+Some background in philosophy recommended

 PHIL490Philosophy SeminarIntensive study of contemporary research on a major philosophical issue.
 The seminar is devoted to the critical reading of significant contemporary publications and a subsequent examination of the philosophical debates they have spawned.
 Advanced seminar-style discussion-centered course, with participants writing and presenting scholarly papers for the group.
 The seminar may meet over the course of either one or two quarters.Prerequisite: Senior standing